 If you've chosen to not use fluoridated toothpaste, there are plenty of fluoride-free toothpaste options on the market.
 Non-fluoride toothpaste often uses natural ingredients to clean your teeth so you can expect it to taste a little different to the big-name brands.

 Sarakan toothpaste is one of the best fluoride-free toothpastes available.
 Instead of fluoride, it uses Salvadora persica extract, also known as Misak, a type of stick that is used as a toothbrush alternative in many Arab countries.
 Studies have shown that it has potential to fight plaque and bacteria, which sounds pretty helpful!

 What's the best natural toothpaste?

 A natural toothpaste is one where the ingredients all come from plants or naturally occurring sources, rather than being manufactured in man-made processes.
 Georganics toothpaste ticks this box as a great natural toothpaste, and they also offer a natural alternative to dental floss if you're committed to reducing the amount of single-use plastic in your home.

 If you're looking for a natural toothpaste that can also whiten your teeth, check out your options for activated charcoal toothpaste, which many people believe is the best toothpaste for whitening naturally.
 In this article we explain how it will help whiten your teeth and give you recommendations for the best charcoal toothpastes available.

 Toothpaste tablets have started to become more popular as people are focusing on reducing the amount of plastic they use.
-Brands like Georganics package their products in glass, which is a great help, but what if you want to cut out your toothbrush entirely?
+Brands like Georganics package their products in glass, which is a great help, but there are other ways to reduce waste.